Guides, Webinars, and FAQs

 Where does the $5 a box go?

-Eighty-one percent (81%) of the $5 sale goes to local Girl Scout troops for activities (such as travel, camp registration, or community service projects), and to the local Girl Scout council to support high quality programming and volunteer and member support.
-The remaining 19% covers the costs of the cookies from the bakery.
-For a detailed breakdown, click here.
+After the cost of the cookies, 30 percent of the $5 sale goes to local Girl Scout troops for activities (such as travel, camp registration, or community service projects), and 70 percent goes to the local Girl Scout council to support high quality programming and volunteer and member support.

-Can someone donate money instead of buying cookies?
+Can people donate money instead of buying cookies?

 Absolutely!
 Customers can donate money in any amount to go towards the Gift of Caring (GOC) program.
 This program sends cookies to soldiers overseas and local non-profit partners like the LA Food Bank and Goodwill Southern CA. Troops still get credit for the “virtual sale” and the public can support Girl Scouts, even if they don’t want cookies.
 Donations collected during the cookie program must be contributed toward the GOC program.
 Troops cannot solicit/accept donations from the public specifically for the troop during cookie season.